 What this means is because there has been little research into the terms that the target customers are using and their behaviours, companies are often wide of the mark with headings and page titles, using too much industry jargon that many prospective customers won’t even understand.
 Every website project must start from the outside and view things from the customer’s perspective assuming that they have found your business “cold” from a Google search.
 Are you making their journey to enquiry or sale as easy and as straightforward as possible?
 Most business owners struggle to view things from any other perspective than their own.

 So, before you embark on the next development of your website, pause for a moment, take a breath and think about the above.
 Do I know the answers to these questions?
 Can I provide a website company with clarity, do I know how I want it structured and why?
-If the answer is no, then you need to speak to a marketing strategy specialist first.
+If the answer is no, then you need to speak to a marketing strategy specialist first to potentially carry out a marketing audit.
 This will also enable all of your marketing activity (the bigger picture) to be coordinated and consistent.

 A good analogy is to imagine you have bought a plot of land and are planning to build your dream home.
 Would you just crack on and start building from your imagination – describing to a builder from your mind’s eye what you would like?
 Or would you take the time to get an architect to design up some drawings first to ensure that the house would work for you, and so that the builder had clear direction from which to work from and the build was complete on time, on budget and to the specifications required?